Servir-Mekong/SurfaceWaterTool/README.md

 ![Screenshot](static/images/screenshot.png)

 This tool is still in development.
 The two most important additions will be:
-- Export data within drawn region to Google Drive
+- Update the Export functionality to allow exports to Google Drive
 - Demo to help users understand the application

 Dependencies are: